domsteil/sgxjvm-public/docs/source/rng-host.rst

 .. contents::

-JVM-in-SGX provides a generic host process that can load any enclavelet.
+SGXJVM provides a generic host process that can load any enclavelet.
 Hosting of an enclave requires a working :ref:`sgx-setup`.

 Run the host.jar directly